edoves/saveTweetToLocalStorage/README.md

 ## Web App function

-This web app does save your tweets on the local storage of your browser.
-It uses bootstrap framework vanilla java script
+This web app does save your tweets on the localstorage of your browser.
+It uses bootstrap framework vanilla javascript